Bobby Clark (comedy actor): Film career

 Beginning in 1929, they made a series of about 35 short comedy films, for FOX and RKO, some of which are still extant.

-Clark & McCullough performed together until McCullough's suicide in March 1936.
+Clark and McCullough performed together until McCullough's suicide in March 1936.

-In 1939 Clark appeared on Broadway in The Streets of Paris, sharing the stage with a new comedy act: Abbott & Costello.
+In 1939, Clark appeared on Broadway in The Streets of Paris, sharing the stage with a new comedy act: Abbott and Costello.

 Clark appeared on television during the 1950–51 television season, in the 8–9 pm Sunday night time slot of The Colgate Comedy Hour; however, Clark's four episodes were among those sponsored by Frigidaire and titled simply The Comedy Hour.

 The Goldwyn Follies, his last and only film without Paul McCullough, in 1938, was the first Technicolor film produced by Samuel Goldwyn.

-The Clark & McCullough shorts were made for an adult audience, with Clark writing much of the dialogue.
-Like Wheeler & Woolsey’s films, they were not released for television, being considered too vulgar.
-So, they did not enjoy the renaissance of popularity with a new generation, on television, like The Three Stooges, or Laurel & Hardy.
+The Clark and McCullough shorts were made for an adult audience, with Clark writing much of the dialogue.
+Like Wheeler & Woolsey's films, they were not released for television, being considered too vulgar.
+So, they did not enjoy the renaissance of popularity with a new generation on television, like The Three Stooges or Laurel and Hardy.